ocornut/imgui/README.md

 ImGui
 =====

 ImGui is a bloat-free graphical user interface library for C/C++.
 It is portable, renderer agnostic and carries minimal amount of dependencies (only 3 files are needed).
-It is based on an "Immediate" graphical user interface paradigm which allows you to build simple user interfaces with ease.
+It is based on an "immediate" graphical user interface paradigm which allows you to build simple user interfaces with ease.

 ImGui is designed to allow programmers to create "content creation" or "debug" tools (as opposed to tools for the average end-user).
-As thus, it is lacking certain features normally found in more high-level libraries, such as string localisation.
+It favors simplicity and thus lacks certain features normally found in more high-level libraries, such as string localisation.

-A simple usage example:
+Usage example:

 ![screenshot of sample code alongside its output with ImGui](/web/code_sample_01.png?raw=true)

+ImGui output vertex buffer and simple command-list that you can render in application.
+Refer to the sample applications in the examples/ folder for instructions on how to integrate ImGui within your existing codebase.

 Gallery
 -------